What is toothpaste made of? Are there harmful ingredients in toothpaste?

 Historically, charcoal was previously used to brush teeth before the invention of toothpaste as we think of it today.
 It has become more popular since 2017, but there is still only limited evidence over its usefulness and safety in dental products.

 Some studies report on the abrasive nature of charcoal in toothpaste and oral products, and its usefulness in removing stains, but this could cause irreversible stripping of the outermost surface of the teeth.
-For a more in depth discussion about charcoal toothpastes you can visit this page.
+For a more in depth discussion, see our page on charcoal toothpaste.

 Charcoal is made by burning natural materials such as wood, peat, or even coconut shells.
 The charcoal produced from this is then treated with very hot air to make it more porous.